ShamalShaikh/shamalshaikh/README.md

 🔭 I’ve completed my bachelor's in computer science from [National Institute of Technology, Warangal](https://www.nitw.ac.in/)

-🌱 I like to do Web Development and I use Django as preferred backend framework.

-⚡ I’m currently working as Senior Web Developer in IEEE Student Branch NITW.

 👯 I’m looking to collaborate on OpenSource Projects and interested in participating in Hackathons

 👨‍💻 All of my projects are available at [**My Repositories**](https://github.com/ShamalShaikh?tab=repositories)